Vision, Mission, Programs & History

 To promote equity and excellence in higher education recruitment worldwide.

-HERC advances member institutions’ ability to recruit and retain the most diverse and talented workforce and to assist dual-career couples.
+HERC advances the ability of member institutions to recruit and retain the most diverse and talented workforce and to assist dual-career couples.

 HERC’s mission is accomplished through the following: